amper5and/secrets.js/README.md

 #### secrets.share( secret, numShares, threshold, [inputRadix, outputRadix] )
 Divide a `secret` expressed in `inputRadix` into `numShares` number of shares, each expressed in `outputRadix`, requiring that `threshold` number of shares be present for reconstructing the `secret`;

 * `secret`: String, required: A number string.
 By default it is assumed to be in hexadecimal format.
-The radix can be override with `inputRadix`.
+The radix can be overridden with `inputRadix` (see below).
 * `numShares`: Number, required: The number of shares to compute.
 This must be an integer between 2 and 2^bits-1 (see `secrets.init()` below for explanation of `bits`).
 * `threshold`: Number, required: The number of shares required to reconstruct the secret.
 This must be an integer between 2 and 2^bits-1 (see `secrets.init()` below for explanation of `bits`).
 * `inputRadix`: Number, optional, default `16`: The radix of the `secret`.
 Must be an integer between 2 and 36.
 For example, enter `2` for binary strings, `16` for hex strings, and `36` for alpha-numeric strings (Note: `36` uses the numbers 0-9 and letters a-z, NOT differentiating between upper and lower case.)